GravityPDF/gravity-pdf-documentation/docs/v5/api_delete_plugin_option.md

 ## Return

 ### boolean
-* True on success, false if database failed to update .
+* True on success, false if database failed to update.

 ## Usage